Uberspace/lab/source/guide_mattermost.rst

 Change the configuration
 ------------------------

-You need to set up your URL, MySQL and mail settings in ``~/mattermost/config/config.json``.
+You need to set up your URL, and MySQL settings in ``~/mattermost/config/config.json``.

 First, set your site URL: